kamu-data/kamu-docs/content/cli/learn/examples/stock-trading.md

 There are two ways to achieve this.
 We could use **stream-to-stream joins** and describe the tolerance intervals (how far two events can be apart from each other in time) and the "precedes" condition in our join statement.
 While stream-to-stream joins have valuable applications using them in this case would be too cumbersome.
 Instead, we can use the **temporal table joins**.

 Temporal table joins (see this [great explanation in Apache Flink's blog](https://flink.apache.org/2019/05/14/temporal-tables.html)) take one of the streams and represent it as a three-dimensional table.
-You can think of it as `holdings` table from the non-temporal example above that hash a third "depth" axis which is `event_time`.
-When joining to such a table you need to pass in the time argument to tell join to consider the version of the table that would exist at that point in time.
+You can think of it as `holdings` table from the non-temporal example above that has a third "depth" axis which is `event_time`.
+When joining to such a table you need to pass in the time argument to tell the join which version of the table to consider.

 Let's have a look at the `my.trading.holdings.market-value` dataset: